-Philanthropist and visionary innovator, a lay leader for over fifty years, Florence Zacks Melton has helped build institutions that have improved the quality and broadened the scope of Jewish education throughout North America.
-Together with her family, she has also been cited for outstanding contributions to the welfare of the Jewish people in Israel, and, in particular, to the support of the Hebrew University.
+Philanthropist and visionary innovator, a lay leader for over fifty years, Florence Zacks Melton helped build institutions that improved the quality and broadened the scope of Jewish education throughout North America.
+Together with her family, she was also cited for outstanding contributions to the welfare of the Jewish people in Israel, and, in particular, to the support of the Hebrew University.

-Melton served as a founding member of CAJE in 1975 and continues to support this effort.
-She is the creator of Columbus’s Discovery Program, which has found innovative ways to keep children involved in Jewish education through their high school years.
-She is a distinguished member of the Commission on Jewish Education in North America.
+Melton served as a founding member of CAJE in 1975 and continued to support this effort.
+She was the creator of Columbus’s Discovery Program, which found innovative ways to keep children involved in Jewish education through their high school years.
+She was a distinguished member of the Commission on Jewish Education in North America.

 Melton is best known for having created and supported the successful community-based two-year program known as the Florence Melton Adult Mini School for adult learners.
-The program operates in over twenty-five communities in the United States, Canada, and Australia.
+The program operates in many communities in the United States, Canada, and Australia.
 Its graduates receive certificates from the Hebrew University’s Melton Centre, which was responsible for developing the unique curriculum.
-She is currently working on the establishment of Reading Corners in the Jewish community centers of Boca Raton and Columbus.

 Florence Melton died on January 8, 2007.